Russian hackers tried altering US election data. Now what?

 - Cyberexpert warns about "serious" Russian threat

 Washington (CNN)A new report from Bloomberg this week reveals that Russian cyberattackers were much more involved in the US presidential election than previously publicized.
-These findings suggest that Russian hackers tried to change electoral data at local and state levels.
+These findings -- which have not been confirmed by CNN -- suggest that Russian hackers tried to change electoral data at local and state levels.

 CNN reached out to Michael Sulmeyer, director of the Belfer Center's Cyber Security Project at the Harvard Kennedy School, for his take on what the Bloomberg report reveals about the deeper vulnerabilities in the our electoral system.
 The conversation, conducted via email, has been lightly edited for flow.

 CNN: According to the recent Bloomberg report, Russian hackers tried -- but failed -- to alter data from the US election in 39 states.
 How surprised are you?
 If not, why not?